Xhale1/dnd-test/README.md

 - No creation of additional wrapper dom nodes - flexbox and focus management friendly!

 ## Get started 👩‍🏫

+See [our installation docs](/docs/about/installation.md) to install `@hello-pangea/dnd`

+Check out https://dnd.hellopangea.com for examples on how to use this library.

 Alex Reardon has created [a free course on `egghead.io` 🥚](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) (using [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)) to help you get started with `@hello-pangea/dnd` as quickly as possible.